PlaceOS/docs/reference/api.md

 description: Specifications for interaction with PlaceOS
 ---

-For detailed information on PlaceOS API, please see them on Apiary:
+For detailed information on PlaceOS API, please follow the external links below.

 - [PlaceOS API](https://placeos.docs.apiary.io/#)